edjohn/edjohn/README.md

 # Introduction
-Hello and thank you for stopping by!
-My name is Edward, and I am a student doing my bachelors in computer science at UC Davis.
-I genuinely love programming and getting better at it every day, so there's a lot of stuff I get up to.
+Hello there!
+My name is Edward, and I am a recent computer science graduate from UC Davis.
+My passion lies in software engineering and organizational leadership.
+Most of my projects are done for learning purposes, and you can see some of them (that I can show) on this page!

-# Recent Project
+# Recent Projects
-My most recent project was a website for a local gym, which you can find here:  💪[Iron Arms Gym](https://www.ironarmsgym.com/)💪
+My most recent personal project was a website for a local gym, which you can find here:  💪[Iron Arms Gym](https://www.ironarmsgym.com/)💪

 # Project Demos
 Here are links to some of my smaller web dev project demos.